Introduction to this FAQ

 (c) Server-Side Text Samples

 On the Crystal Platform dashboard, Users may upload a text sample in the form of a raw text or PDF file in order to generate a Predicted Profile.
-In this case, the text sample is sent to Crystal Platform servers for back-end analysis, but none of the original text sample is saved (similar to client-side analysis).
+In this case, the text sample is sent to Crystal Platform servers for back-end analysis, but none of the original text sample is saved to the Crystal Platform (similar to client-side analysis).
 In this case, the User may associate a unique identifier with the Predicted Profile.

 (d) Connected Accounts